LAST UPDATED ON

 Hold up.
 Why would you not just want to create a following of potential dream clients?

-Always start with your end goal in mind: what is it that you sell?
-You want to be sharing content that will move people toward an eventual sale.
+Always start with your end goal in mind: You want to be sharing content that will move people toward an eventual result that will benefit your business in some way.
+Anything else is just making noise.

 If you have a blog, these will be your blog categories too and you’ll want to limit them to 3-5 or so.
 If you have too many categories you’re going to drive yourself crazy and your audience is going to have a hard time figuring out what you do.